rebcabin/masr/specs.md

 1. easier for humans to read and write

-2. compatible with ASDL output from `--show-asr` in lpython and lfortran.
+2. compatible with output from `--show-asr` in lpython and lfortran.

+Sugared forms are function-calls at bottom (examples below).
+Some employ macros to replace symbols with strings and to perform other utilitarian transformations on the way to bottoming out at a function call.

 Sugar comes in three flavors: _light_, _heavy_, and _legacy_.

-1. Light sugar employs functions with non-qualified-keyword, single-colon arguments with default values.
+1. Light sugar employs functions with single-colon keyword arguments with default values.
 Light sugar is unambiguous but more verbose than heavy sugar.

 2. Heavy sugar employs functions with positional arguments, with possible default values for